 Ideally the grind particles should all be uniform in size and shape.
 The trouble with blade grinders is that they produce grinds that are inconsistent in shape and size.
 You get a mix of ground coffee ranging from coarse to fine, with a healthy dose of dusty particles (aka “fines”).
-This is because the blade grinder doesn’t actually “grind” the beans, but rather slices, shaves and pulverizes them indiscriminately.
+This is because the blade grinder doesn’t actually “grind” the beans, but rather slices, shaves, and pulverizes them indiscriminately.

-The result—an inconsistent brew quality.
+The result is an inconsistent brew quality.

-Think of it in this way.
-If you take a zucchini and chop it up unevenly, you’ll end up with some very thick slices, some medium slices and some slivers.
+Think of it this way.
+If you take a zucchini and chop it up unevenly, you’ll end up with some very thick slices, some medium slices, and some slivers.
 Now layer them in a pan and cook them all for exactly 2 minutes.
 When the time is up you’ll end up with an assortment of zucchini slices ranging from undercooked to overcooked; not really what you wanted.